jmdaweb/inputLock/readme.md

 This addon adds an extra gesture to NVDA.
 By default it's NVDA+k, but it can (and should) be changed from Input gestures dialog.
 Read the NVDA User Guide for more information.

 When you press that gesture, NVDA will say "Input locked".
 Your input devices will be blocked until you press the same gesture again.
 In that moment, NVDA will say "Input unlocked" and everything will work as usual.

+If you press NVDA+shift+m, your mouse will be locked.
+Press this command again to unlock it.
+Of course, you can customize it from Input Gestures dialog.
+While mouse is locked, you can use NVDA gestures to move it, and click with left and right buttons, but You can't move the mouse itself.

 ## Limitations